-- 10 Keeping and inspection of records (cf Search Warrants Regulation 1999, cl 9, Crimes (Detention after Arrest) Regulation 1998, cl 31) - (1) The following documents must be kept in relation to each warrant that is issued: - (a) any written application for the warrant, - (b) any record relating to the warrant made by or on behalf of an authorised officer, - (c) a copy of any occupier's notice, - (d) any report on the execution of the warrant (including a copy of any receipt provided to the occupier under clause 8). - (2) The following documents must be kept in relation to each notice to produce documents issued under Division 3 of Part 5 of the Act: - (a) any application for the notice,
+12 Keeping and inspection of records

+- (1) The following documents must be kept in relation to each warrant to which this subclause applies that is issued: - (a) any written application for the warrant, - (b) any record relating to the warrant made by or on behalf of an authorised officer or eligible issuing officer (as the case requires), - (c) a copy of any occupier's notice, - (d) a copy of any adjoining occupier's notice, - (e) any report on the execution of the warrant (including a copy of any receipt provided to the occupier under clause 9). - (2) Subclause (1) applies to the following warrants: - (a) a search warrant (including a covert search warrant), - (b) a warrant under section 83 (Entry by warrant where entry denied) of the Act, - (c) a crime scene warrant under Part 7 of the Act, - (d) a warrant under section 103 (Warrant for arrest of person unlawfully at large) of the Act, - (e) a detention warrant under Part 9 of the Act, - (f) a warrant under Division 2 (Use of drug detection dogs) of Part 11 of the Act. - (3) The following documents must be kept in relation to each notice to produce documents issued under Division 3 of Part 5 of the Act: - (a) any application for the notice, - (b) any record relating to the notice made by or on behalf of the authorised officer or eligible issuing officer (as the case requires), - (c) any report on the execution of the notice, - (d) any record of an application made for an order to access documents under section 56 of the Act,